Jo Hardin

-Johanna Sarah (Jo) Hardin is an American statistician who works as a professor of mathematics at Pomona College.
+Johanna Sarah (Jo) Hardin is an American statistician and Hardison Chair of Analytical Thinking and Professor of Mathematics and Statistics at Pomona College.
 Her research involves high-throughput analysis for human genome data.

 Education and career

 Hardin is a Pomona graduate, earning a bachelor's degree there in mathematics in 1995.
 She initially planned to do actuarial science, but was led to statistics by a faculty mentor, Donald Bentley.

 She went to the University of California, Davis, for her graduate studies, earning a master's degree in 1997 and a Ph.D. in 2000.

 Her dissertation, supervised by David Rocke, was Multivariate Outlier Detection and Robust Clustering with Minimum Covariance Determinant Estimation and S-Estimation.

 After postdoctoral studies at the Fred Hutchinson Cancer Research Center and Seattle University, she returned to Pomona in 2002 as a faculty member.

 She considers John Crowley, her postdoctoral supervisor, to be her "closest mentor".

 Recognition

 In 2015 she was elected as a Fellow of the American Statistical Association.